'm Matling~

 Does the analogy hold?

 My point is, Salesforce indeed cannot be vibe coded in a day, but it is sold to large centralized bunisesses.
-And yes, coding counterparts to Hollywood do exist; if only I could see them in an attic with specific offerings.
+And yes, coding counterparts to Hollywood do exist, suggested in many comments here; if only I could see them in a shrine with specific offerings.

 LLMs are hardly a knowing deus ex machina, or a supplement to the world’s deterministic traditions.
-If LLMs genuinely supports nomadic businesses, more than fabricated The Economist headlines, we will drift from Salesforce and Jira (hence its creation3) to what photography or performance have experienced.
+If LLMs genuinely supports nomadic businesses, more than fabricated The Economist headlines, if gig economy is an inevitable trap, we will drift from Salesforce and Jira (hence its creation2) to what photography or performance have experienced.
 Few will be employed by large organizations and mummify the 2010s workflow.
 Most of us will make ourselves influencers, jumbling our work with seemingly ubiquitous AIr, to serve the next ambitious careerist.

 From fake geek to pessimist